CSDE-UW/IUSSP-digital-demog-2017/README.md

 freely online.

-Charles Lanfear teaches a 10-week course at the University of Washington called Introduction to R for Data Scientists.
+Charles Lanfear teaches a 10-week course at the University of Washington called Introduction to R for Social Scientists.
 The slides and recorded videos of his lectures are publicly available on his course website: https://clanfear.github.io/CSSS508/